Home

 2. Pick out the simplest form of the chords that you can find.

-This will having you sound good asap because there is less to think about.
+This will have you sounding good asap because there is less to think about.

 3. Gently place your fingers down where the chord diagram shows and apply pressure by tightening your fingers down and pulling back slightly with your fretting hand arm.